laea1954/NiceDuration/README.md

 I do not remember from where I got NiceDuration.php originally, since it has no comments.

-I am trying to figure it out.
+I am trying to figure it out so I can give the proper credits